Gjeble Pederssøn

 Gjeble Pederssøn (c.1490 – 9 March 1557) was a Norwegian priest who was the first Lutheran bishop in Norway.

-Pederssøn was born at Teigstad, Dønna in Nordland, Norway.
+Pederssøn was born at Teigstad on the island of Dønna in Nordland county, Norway.
 His father was a councilman in Bergen.
 He went to school in Trondheim and was later a student at Bergen Cathedral School.
 Later he traveled to the Netherlands and studied in the city of Alkmaar.
 He also studied at the University of Leuven during the period 1513 and 1514.
 After a few years of education abroad he took his magister degree.
 He returned to work at a school in Bergen.
 In 1518 he became canon and priest at St Mary's Church in Bergen.